Skip to main content Skip to main content

 Akron Children’s vaccinated nearly 14,000 teachers and school employees earlier this year and has provided ongoing COVID-19 education and safety guidance to the 38 districts affiliated with the hospital’s School Health Services.

 “We recognize teens 16 and older now have the opportunity to get their vaccines in numerous places now and that’s wonderful.
-This is just one more convenient option, and especially great for those families with access and transportation issues,” said Michele Wilmoth, director of School Health Services for Akron Children’s Hospital.
+This is just one more convenient option, and especially great for those families with access and transportation issues,” said Michele Wilmoth, director of School Health Services for Akron Children’s.

 Administering the vaccines should take no more than 30 minutes out of the student’s school day.